 You can view past trainings on our YouTube Channel.

-Here is a description and direct links to individual past trainings that can be viewed.
+Below is a description and direct links to view individual past trainings.

 Engaging Volunteers - This session will guide volunteer management professionals through the volunteer engagement cycle and will provide tips and tools to help create opportunities to meaningful and lasting engagement that will positively impact volunteer retention.